 Ville de Marseille - Opéra

-Sophie Agnel has been playing piano for as long as she can remember, improvising and sculpting material for some twenty years, combining encounters with a large number of international musicians with long-term work with others.
-She has played with Jérôme Nœtinger, Daunik Lazro, eRikm, Ikue Mori, Phil Minton, John Butcher, Catherine Jauniaux and many others.
-She has performed at festivals such as Banlieues Bleues, Musique Action in Vandœuvre-lès-Nancy, Parthenay, Grenoble, Mulhouse, in Lebanon, Poland, Germany, Quebec...
+Sophie Agnel has been playing the piano since she was a child, improvising and sculpting the material for some twenty years, combining encounters with a large number of international musicians with long-term work with others.
+She has performed alongside Jérôme Nœtinger, Daunik Lazro, eRikm, Ikue Mori, Phil Minton, John Butcher, Catherine Jauniaux, and many others.
+She has performed at festivals such as Banlieues Bleues, Musique Action in Vandœuvre-lès-Nancy, Parthenay, Grenoble, Mulhouse, Lebanon, Poland, Germany, Quebec, and more.

-If you want to immerse yourself in Sophie Agnel's world of sound, you have to abandon a few preconceptions about what it means to "play the piano" and accept that the keyboard is only part of the picture.
-It's not that complicated, and once you've made the effort, the world that opens up is astonishing.
-The rubbing of strings, the resonances, the brushing of dampers, evoke a musical landscape where time follows a very singular course and space is filled with unheard-of sounds.
+If you want to immerse yourself in Sophie Agnel's sound universe, you have to abandon some preconceptions about what it means to "play the piano" and accept that the keyboard is only the tip of the iceberg.
+It's not that complicated, and once you've made that small effort, the world that opens up is astounding.
+The rubbing of strings, the resonances, the light touches of the dampers evoke a musical landscape where time follows a very singular course and where space is filled with unheard-of sounds.

-Sophie Agnel was a member of the ONJ and in recent years has also been heard alongside Steve Noble, John Edwards, Andrea Neumann, Bertrand Gauguet, Thurston Moore, Arnaud Rivière, Joke Lanz...
+Sophie Agnel was a member of the ONJ and in recent years has also performed alongside Steve Noble, John Edwards, Andrea Neumann, Bertrand Gauguet, Thurston Moore, Arnaud Rivière, Joke Lanz, and others.

-Born in 1972, Angelica Castello studied music in her native Mexico City before continuing her studies in Europe.
-Now based in Vienna, Austria, she composes and improvises using cassettes, radios, electronics and a double-bass paetzold flute.
-Increasingly interested in electroacoustic composition and capturing natural phenomena, her latest composition, "Sonic blue", finds her in the far north, listening to ice and whales.
+Born in 1972, Angelica Castello studied music in Mexico City, her hometown, before continuing her studies in Europe.
+Now based in Vienna, Austria, she composes and improvises using cassettes, radios, electronics, and a contrabass Paetzold flute.
+With a growing interest in electroacoustic composition and the recording of natural phenomena, she traveled to the far north for her latest composition, "Sonic Blue," to listen to the ice and the whales.

-Her music is published on labels such as Mosz, Instertellar Records, Orlando Records, Mikroton Recordings, Monotype Records...
-And she works or has worked with many composers: Hilda Paredes, Daniel de la Cuesta, Katharina Klement, Burkhard Stangl, Jorge Sánchez-Chiong...
+Her music is released on labels such as Mosz, Instertellar Records, Orlando Records, Mikroton Recordings, Monotype Records, and she works or has worked with a number of composers, including Hilda Paredes, Daniel de la Cuesta, Katharina Klement, Burkhard Stangl, and Jorge Sánchez-Chiong.

-Isabelle Duthoit was born in 1970 and trained as a classical musician.
-She played contemporary music with various ensembles, including the Atelier Instrumental du XX° siècle directed by Gilbert Amy, the Ensemble Intercontemporain and the ensemble L'Itinéraire, and met a number of composers (G. Aperghis, K. Huber, G. Amy, K. Toeplitz, D. D'Adamo, V. Globokar, G. Crumb, P. Dussapin...).
-Then she found her preferred terrain in the world of free improvisation.
-In 1997, she joined David Chiesa and Laurent Dailleau in triolid, and with Xavier Charles, Jacques Di Donato and Tim Hodgkinson formed a quartet for clarinets and other instruments, Rose and stomach.
+Born in 1970 and classically trained, Isabelle Duthoit turned her attention to contemporary music at a very early age.
+She played contemporary music while working with various ensembles such as the Atelier Instrumental du XX° siècle directed by Gilbert Amy, the Ensemble Intercontemporain, and then the ensemble L'Itinéraire, meeting many composers (G. Aperghis, K. Huber, G. Amy, K. Toeplitz, D. D'Adamo, V. Globokar, G. Crumb, P. Dussapin, and others).
+She then found her niche in the world of free improvisation.
+In 1997, she joined forces with David Chiesa and Laurent Dailleau in triolid and created Rose and stomach, a quartet of clarinets and other instruments, with Xavier Charles, Jacques Di Donato, and Tim Hodgkinson.
 Since 2005, she has been playing with 4 walls + 2 (Phil Minton, Veryan Weston, Mickaël Vatcher, Luc Ex, Gail Brand).

 Opéra de Marseille (Foyer Ernest Reyer)